Aquadams being placed in Iberville Parish ahead of Tropical Storm Barry

 IBERVILLE PARISH - WBRZ has confirmed that aquadams are being mobilized in Iberville Parish.

-The dams will be set into placed along Bayou Manchac.
+The dams will be set up along Bayou Manchac.

 Parish President Mitch Ourso made the decision Thursday night.